ollybolly/iNaturalist-Bioblitz-Data-Exploration/DATA_DIVE_GUIDE.md

 ## The companion style file

-Version 3 loads `bioblitz_style.R` on startup for the shared Wes Anderson palette and the PhyloPic taxon-icon helpers. **It must be in the same folder as the script.**
+The script loads `bioblitz_style.R` on startup for the shared Wes Anderson palette and the PhyloPic taxon-icon helpers. **It must be in the same folder as the script.**

 If you ever see an error about `bioblitz_style.R` not being found, this is the cause.
 Put the file next to the script and run from that folder.